ibm-cloud-docs/vpc/interconnectivity.md

    * **{{site.data.keyword.dl_full_notm}} Dedicated** provides low-latency, high-throughput connections between {{site.data.keyword.cloud_notm}} VPC networks direct to a service provider-managed WAN, or a client-managed cloud backbone.
 You can optimize egress traffic from your VPC network and reduce your egress costs.
 If you can’t connect at an {{site.data.keyword.cloud_notm}} data center, or don’t need more than 5 Gbps of bandwidth on a Virtual Network Connection, you can use {{site.data.keyword.dl_full_notm}} Connect to connect to {{site.data.keyword.cloud_notm}} through a supported service provider.

       With {{site.data.keyword.dl_full_notm}} Global Routing capabilities, you can connect to all {{site.data.keyword.cloud_notm}} regions worldwide from a single {{site.data.keyword.dl_full_notm}} connection.
-You can also take advantage of {{site.data.keyword.dl_full_notm}} service provider partners to establish more secure hybrid connections for your workloads across the globe, as well sa easily provision multiple connections as your capacity requirements increase.
+You can also take advantage of {{site.data.keyword.dl_full_notm}} service provider partners to establish more secure hybrid connections for your workloads across the globe, as well as easily provision multiple connections as your capacity requirements increase.

    ![Sample Direct Link on-premises interconnect use case](images/direct-link-dedicated.png "Example Direct Link on-premises interconnect use case")